Chinzillla/Lighthouse/README.md

 # Lighthouse

-Lighthouse is a Kafka debugging workbench in active rebuild.
-The current application is a read-only Kafka metrics console backed by Prometheus and Next.js.
-The roadmap expands it into a safe replay engine for inspecting and replaying Kafka event windows into sandbox topics.
+Lighthouse is a Kafka debugging workbench.
+The application is a read-only Kafka metrics console backed by Prometheus and Next.js.
+The mvp is a safe replay engine for inspecting and replaying Kafka event windows into sandbox topics.

-The rebuild is intentionally incremental: stabilize the existing dashboard, add CI and Docker support, then build replay functionality behind clear APIs and tests.

-## Current Scope

-Implemented today:

-- Next.js dashboard for Kafka cluster metrics exposed through Prometheus
-- Fetch-based API route that proxies Prometheus queries from the server
-- Responsive operations console for broker, partition, topic, and offset signals
-- Local Docker Kafka stack with three brokers, Prometheus, and a demo producer
-- Kafka metrics exporter that supports local Kafka and SASL/SSL clusters
-- Offset-range and timestamp-window Kafka replay for one topic partition
-- Optional message-per-second throttling for replay writes
-- Dry-run replay preview and replay metadata headers for traceability
-- Replay job workflow with SQLite persistence, status tracking, and progress metrics
-- Replay job REST API for creation, listing, preview, start, cancel, and status reads
-- Running replay job cancellation for persisted jobs
-- Minimal replay workspace in the Next.js UI for draft creation, preview, start, cancel, and monitoring
-- Static GitHub Pages documentation site source in `site/`
-- Jest component tests
-- GitHub Actions workflow for dependency audit, lint, tests, build, and Docker checks
-- Multi-stage Dockerfile and Docker Compose support

-Planned next:

-- Alpha release quality control and hardening

 ## Architecture